MeloS7/yifei-website/content/blog/_index.md

 title: "Yifei's Blog"
 ---

-Welcome to my Blog, I will share my thoughts about research, such as instersing articles,promising papers.
-Most articles here are in Chinese, some are in English, it depends on my mood:)
+Welcome to my blog!
+Here I share my thoughts on research, including interesting articles and promising papers I come across.
+Most posts are in Chinese, with some in English—it really just depends on my mood :)